 The Center for Human Rights, Gender and Migration bridges research, policy, and practice to improve evidence-based response to serious human rights abuses.

-The Center for Human Rights, Gender and Migration is a new Center at Washington University’s Institute for Public Health and will officially launch in 2020.
-More information regarding launch events and registration coming soon.
+The Center for Human Rights, Gender and Migration is a new Center at Washington University’s Institute for Public Health that launched in 2020.

 why human rights, gender and migration?